The Dagda

 The Dagda's name is thought to mean "the good god" or "the great god".
 His other names include Eochu or Eochaid Ollathair ("horseman, great father"), and Ruad Rofhessa ("mighty one/lord of great knowledge").
 There are indications Dáire was another name for him.
 The death and ancestral god Donn may originally have been a form of the Dagda, and he also has similarities with the later harvest figure Crom Dubh.
 Several tribal groupings saw the Dagda as an ancestor and were named after him, such as the Uí Echach and the Dáirine.

-The Dagda has been likened to the Germanic god Odin, the Gaulish god Sucellos, and the Roman god Dīs Pater.
+The Dagda has been likened to the Germanic god Odin, the Gaulish god Sucellos, and the Roman god Dīs Pater or Jupiter.

 Name

 Etymology

 The Old Irish name Dagda is generally believed to stem from Dago-dēwos, meaning "the good god" or "the great god".

 Epithets

 The Dagda has several other names or epithets which reflect aspects of his character.